 EDITOR’S NOTE: RVtravel.com is regularly invited to participate in nationwide conference calls with large RV dealers and others involved in the sales and servicing of RVs.
-A condition of our involvement in these conference calls is that no individual is specifically named in follow-up reports.
+We won’t be directly naming those on the call, nor the dealerships involved.
 While the situation is unusual, we feel the value of the candid comments and information that we can share with you outweighs the lack of the usual attribution.
 This time, you’ll just have to trust us that the quotes come from trusted, vetted sources.

 If you’re in the market to buy a new RV, you might want to wait a bit.
 RV dealers on a recent nationwide conference call said the quality of most recreational vehicles now being produced is “pathetic.”

 “It’s some of the worst stuff I’ve seen in 30 years,” said one longtime RV dealer.
 “It’s horrendous inside and out.
 But we have no recourse but to put it on the lot and try to sell it.
 You take what you can get, and you move on.”

 The dealer said he suspects many longtime RVers are delaying purchasing a new rig, since it’s no secret – at least on social media and many blogs – that new RV owners aren’t happy with their purchases.
 “The lack of quality and all of the negative comments in the chat rooms have to be holding people back from moving forward with a purchase.”